ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 Instead of writing real `struct` parsing code™ we will use a nifty trick to fake-kinda-sorta-close-enough parse a `struct`.
-Note that any valid struct declaration (forward declaration or full declaration) must satisfy the following properties:
+Note that any valid struct declaration (forward declaration or full declaration) must satisfy the following:

-00. The number of opening-braces is equal to the number of closing-braces
+00. The number of opening-braces in the declaration is equal to the number of closing-braces in the declaration
 00. The declaration ends in a semicolon

 So the dumb way to parse a `struct` declaration is to just loop through the